July Offensive (War in Abkhazia): Background

 As a result of fighting in 1992, the Gumista River emerged as a stable front line where the conflict between the Abkhaz separatists and Georgia was at a stalemate.
 In addition, in Eastern Abkhazia, the surroundings of the town of Tkvarcheli which were held by separatists and besieged by Georgian forces formed another front line.

-From December 1992 to July 1993, the Abkhaz separatists launched three attempts to take Georgian-held Sokhumi, the capital of the province.
+From December 1992 to July 1993, the Abkhaz separatists launched three attempts to take Georgian-held Sukhumi, the capital of the province.
 First two of these attempts proved to be unsuccessful.
 The Abkhaz goal was to isolate the Georgian garrison in Sukhumi.
 This could have been achieved with a flanking maneuver through the mountainous area, but it was almost impossible due to rough terrain and a lack of raods.
 The alternative was to make the commando raid south of Sukhumi and cut the only road and railway connecting Sukhumi with the rest of Georgia, preventing the flow of reinforcements.
 Thus, the Abkhaz strategy revolved around frontal assault on the Gumista River front with a flanking attack from the sea in the Georgian rear, thus engaging Georgians from two sides.

 Prior to the offensive, the separatists managed to assemble small but maneuverable navy, which gained combat experience in operations by motorboats with Grad multiple rocket launchers installed on them to bomb Georgian positions in Sukhumi.
 Moreover, they had improved reconnaissance.